Top of the page

 The result is either positive or negative.

 A positive result means antibodies to SARS-CoV-2 were found.
-You probably already had COVID-19.
+You probably already had COVID-19 or had a COVID-19 vaccine.
 But:

 Go to https://www.healthwise.net/patientEd